BloomTech-Labs/signlingo-ds/README.md

 ### How to connect to the web API

-- List directions on how to connect to the API here
+- API endpoints, what they expect, and what they return

 ### How to connect to the data API